fizwit/filesystem-reporting-tools/README.md

 and users are calling you.
 Pwalk was written to solve the problem of walking large single name space file system in a timely manor.
 The typical usage of pwalk is to report on NFS mounted file systems.

 ### Output ###
+November 2013 - Two new fields have been added to the output.
+Parent Inode and directory level have been added to the output.  parent Inode is output for every file.
+Parent inode for the top level directory is set to zero to identify the top of the tree.
+Directory level counter starts at zero relative to the directoy that is being reported on.

 The output of pwalk is designed to be loaded into a relational database.
 Large file systems are difficult to examine browse or examine by hand.
 A practical approach to examine the file system metadata is with SQL.
 Pwalk